m-bock/fields-and-cases/README.md

 instance FnC.ToRef RustCode Person
 ```

-However, we need a function that generates the Rust code for a given type definition:
+However, we need a function that generates the Rust code for a given type definition.
+It is very straightforward to implement, we just need to pattern match on the cases of the type definition.
+We don't need to deal with tricky wizardry like generics or typeclasses, this is all handled by the library:

 ```haskell
 genRustTypeDef :: FnC.TypeDef RustCode -> Text